-(1) There may not be any residual magnetism in the field system.
-In such a case, there will be no initial voltage induced when the armature is rotated and hence voltage will not build up.

-(2) The field winding connection may be such that it may not assist voltage to get built-up.
-If the field winding connection with the armature winding is made in such a way that the induced emf due to residual magnetism gets destroyed, then voltage will not build up.
-(3) The total filed-circuit resistance, i.e., the seem to field-winding resistance and any extra resistance connected in the field circuit is more than the critical field resistance.
-In such cases, the stope field resistance time will be high and no voltage will build up.
+- 1. There may not be any residual magnetism in the field system.
+In such a case, there will be no initial voltage induced when the armature is rotated and hence voltage will not build up. - The field winding connection may be such that it may not assist voltage to get built-up.
+If the field winding connection with the armature winding is made in such a way that the induced emf due to residual magnetism gets destroyed, then voltage will not build up. - The total field-circuit resistance, i.e., the sum to field-winding resistance and any extra resistance connected in the field circuit is more than the critical field resistance.
+In such cases, the slope of field resistance line will be high and no voltage will build up.

-2.8.3 DC Series Machines
+2.8.3 dc Series Machines